sanAndroid/jnforce/README.md

   Download the [latest release](https://github.com/sanAndroid/jlsforce/releases/latest) and install it manually using
   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>

+## Configuration

+Go to `Settings → Tools → JnForce Settings`.
+To connect to Salesforce, you must create a Salesforce Connected App and obtain a **Client ID** and **Client Secret**.
+Enter these along with your Salesforce instance’s base URL.

+Currently, only the **Client Credentials** authentication flow is supported.
+Other OAuth flows can be added upon request.

+You also need to specify the **class path** and **package name** where the generated Kotlin data classes should be created.

+## Usage

+1. Open a Kotlin project.
+2. Click `Tools → Generate Salesforce Classes`
+3. Classes will appear in the selected package.

 ---
 Plugin based on the [IntelliJ Platform Plugin Template][template].